 With proper care and maintenance, there’s almost no limit to how long your mower will last.
 Some are cited to have a ‘life expectancy’ of around 8 – 10 years, but certainly manual and petrol lawn mowers can last a lot longer if they are cared for properly.

-It’s also worth noting that they come in two formats; grass collector bags and grass collector boxes.
+As you are probably aware, grass collectors come in two formats; grass collector bags and grass collector boxes.
 The bags are typically made of canvas, while the boxes are made from plastic.

 What are the best lawn mower brands on the UK market?

-Flymo and Bosch are two excellent brands that tend to dominate my top lawn mower lists.
+Flymo and Bosch are two excellent brands that tend to dominate my top best lawn mower lists.
 They’ve both perfected their models for the mass market, and understand the average consumer wants and easy to use, reliable lawn mower at an affordable price.

 Flymo has been around since 1964, and incredibly Bosch is over 130 years old!